Nidals17/Innovation-Geothermal-Dashboard/README.md

 Requirements :

-library(shiny), main package to create interactive web applications in R. library(shinydashboard), used to design a dashboard interface for the web application. library(dplyr), The dplyr library is included for data manipulation and cleaning purposes. library(ggplot2), utilized for data visualization and generating plots.
+library(shiny), main package to create interactive web applications in R. \n library(shinydashboard), used to design a dashboard interface for the web application. library(dplyr), The dplyr library is included for data manipulation and cleaning purposes. library(ggplot2), utilized for data visualization and generating plots.